 The complainant and respondent have the right to an advisor of choice to join them during this investigation and hearing process.
 The advisor may be a friend, faculty or staff member, family member, or an attorney.
 If an advisor is not chosen, or the advisor decides to discontinue participation in this process, one will be assigned to the party by the college for the purpose of conducting questioning of the other party and witnesses at the hearing.
 Advisors have the right to accompany a party to any investigatory meeting, the investigation report and evidence subject to inspection, and to attend the hearing and question directly, orally, and in real time the other party and any witnesses by asking all relevant questions and follow-up questions, including those challenging credibility.

 Consent is all of the following three things: clear, knowing, and voluntary.
 Consent is words or actions that give permission for specific sexual activity.
+In certain cases the college must determine whether consent was present.
 Here is some additional guidance as it relates to consent:

 - Consent is active, not passive.

 - Silence, in and of itself, cannot be interpreted as consent.